Aeons-Team/Aeons/contracts/client-contract/README.md

-# XDrive Contract
+# Aeons Contract
-Warp smart contract for XDrive that evaluates state on the dapp
+Warp smart contract for Aeons that evaluates state on the dapp

 #### Building and testing
 building wasm